mmontalbo/grim_rust/wip.md

   return canned camera and hotspot hits for Manny, record the requested kinds in the event log, and surface the latest sectors in the runtime summary so `FINALIZEBOOT` can pick `mo_mcecu` without the original geometry tables.
+- Set hook: wrap `Set.create` at runtime so every set table inherits the stock methods; Manny now transitions into `mo.lua` with the real `CommonEnter` flow before stalling on missing globals.
+Boot currently stops once `_sets` looks for extras such as `system_prefs:read`, `footsteps`, and other legacy helpers we still need to stub out.